Daquiver1/Frontend-Grading-Assignment/README.md

 # SET-UP FOR MY PROJECT
 ## Node.js and npm:
 Make sure Node.js and npm (Node Package Manager) are installed on your machine.
 You can download and install them from https://nodejs.org/.
-## Create React App:
-For simplicity, we'll use Create React App to set up the project quickly.
-If you haven't installed it, you can do so using the following command:

 # SCREENSHOTS OF MY REACT WEBSITE
 ## Homepage